-Before joining the Roundtable, Miller served as the Vice President of Government Affairs for Financial Executives International (FEI).
-He worked extensively on taxation, energy, domestic policy, corporate finance and budget issues.
-Miller also worked on issues relating to the potential move to International Financial Reporting Standards (IFRS) in the U.S. as the Executive Director of the Corporate Roundtable on International Financial Reporting (CRIFR).
+Miller served as the Vice President of Government Affairs for Financial Executives International (FEI) before joining the Roundtable in 2011.
+At FEI, he worked extensively with Congress and the Executive Branch on taxation, energy, domestic policy, corporate finance and budget issues.
+As the Executive Director of the Corporate Roundtable on International Financial Reporting, Miller also worked on issues relating to the convergence of U.S. and international accounting standards.

-Miller is a native of Mitchell, Indiana.
-He received his Bachelor’s degree from Purdue University and his Juris Doctorate from the Seton Hall University School of Law.
-Miller also received his Master of Laws in Taxation (LL.M.) from Georgetown University Law Center.
-He resides in Washington, D.C. with his wife and young daughter.
+A native of Mitchell, Indiana, Miller earned his bachelor’s degree from Purdue University and his Juris Doctorate from the Seton Hall University School of Law.
+Miller also received his Master of Laws in Taxation from Georgetown University Law Center.
+He and his family reside in Washington, DC.